EMBL Courses and Conferences during the Coronavirus pandemic

 - Check out the flash talk presenters here!

 - Registration is closed.
 If you are not registered and you would still like to join, please contact us.

 - Do you have something to tweet?
 Use this hashtag: #EESBioOsc

-- Oscillation mechanisms across different scales: from circadian clock to embryonic oscillators to biochemical (metabolic) oscillations (and more), multiples disciplines will be all joined at this meeting in order to common mechanism underlying the generation of oscillaitons
+- Oscillation mechanisms across different scales: from circadian clock to embryonic oscillators to biochemical (metabolic) oscillations

-- Oscillation function: besides known clock functions, other emerging concepts of oscillatory dynamics as basis for temporal signal encoding mechanisms
+- Oscillation function: besides known clock functions, other emerging concepts of oscillatory dynamics as a basis for temporal signal encoding mechanisms

 - Quantitative/imaging approaches in order to study oscillatory dynamics

-- Mathematical modeling and computational biology of oscillatory and complex dynamics
+- Mathematical modelling and computational approaches to oscillatory dynamics